aragonzkresearch/tlcs-c/examples/howtoencrypt.md

 The CA's secret key is now in ``CAsk.pem`` and the certificate is in ``CApk.pem``.
 The command will ask to input the data of the certification authority.
 We assume the file ``pk.pem`` is created from the public key for round ``R`` as shown [before](https://github.com/aragonzkresearch/tlcs-c/blob/main/examples/howtoencrypt.md#openssl-examples).

-Then, when the public key ``pk.pem`` for round ``R`` is available you can run the following script:
+Then, when the public key ``pk.pem`` for round ``R`` is available, Alice can run the following script:
 ```bash
 ../pk2cert.sh pk.pem user@gmail.com CAsk.pem CA.pem
 ````
-The command will ask you to input the data corresponding to the certificate you are creating such as Country, Organization, etc.
+The command will ask Alice to input the data corresponding to the certificate you are creating such as Country, Organization, etc.
 The output certificate will be user@gmail.com.crt.

 Notice that we could encode the round ``R`` in one of the certificate fields, in this case each user certificate would be bound to a specific time.
 ### Encrypted emails from command line
-Now, you can encrypt an email with content "ciao" to this recipient with the following command:
+Now, Alice can encrypt an email with content "ciao" to this recipient with the following command:
 ```bash
 echo "ciao" >msg
 openssl cms -encrypt -in msg -out ct.p7m -CAfile CA.pem  -from "youraddress@outlook.com" -to "user@gmail.com" -subject "email to the future" user@gmail.com.crt